Preparing your Car for Part Exchange

 What is Part Exchange?

-Simply put, you can use the value of an existing vehicle to offset against the purchase of a new car or van.
+Simply put, you can use the value of an existing vehicle to offset the purchase of a new car or van.
 Your part exchange value will likely be deducted from the final purchase price of your new vehicle.

 In some instances, if you are taking on a new finance agreement, you may be transferred the cash value of your current vehicle instead.